luisfurquim/dna/README.md

-# hashsqlite
+# DNA - Database Neutral Access

-Simple SQLite wrapper for Go
+Simple Database wrapper for Go.
+It works somewhat like an ORM, but I think it's too much simple to call it an ORM.